Jeremy304/Wordle-2/README.md

   "guess": "planet"
 }

-is project is licensed under the MIT License
+Project is licensed under the MIT License